rjsears/fish_tank_graphing/README.md

 # fish_tank_graphing
-Simple Pythin script to grab fish tank parameters from Seneye Reef and store in InfluxDB
+Simple Python script to grab fish tank parameters from Seneye Reef and store in InfluxDB